-In 2014, not long before my father’s death, I made some video recording of him talking about Tom Kilburn.
-The first, at last edited today, talks about their teenage years.
+In 2014, when my father was 91, I made some video recordings of him talking about Tom Kilburn.
+The first one talks about their teenage years.

 In late 1942, CP Snow (novelist, scientist, and government administrator) visited Cambridge to recruit students for “unspecified war work”, so after leaving Cambridge, Tom enrolled in crash courses in electricity, magnetism and electronics before being posted the Government’s Telecommunications Research Establishment (TRE) at Malvern, to work under fellow scientist Freddie Williams.
 There, they worked together on the development of Airborne Radar Systems.
 Tom was later reported to say:

 It seems silly, but if I could have joined the RAF as a pilot, I would have done that, but I was relegated to navigator or some such, and that was not quite so appealing.
 It sounds egotistical but I like to lead.
 I like to be in charge and I didn’t fancy the idea of being driven and crashed by some other character.
 I wanted to do my own driving and crashing.
 It’s on these sorts of whims that life is founded – it’s not through any profound thought is it?
 You take advantage of what’s there at the time.Interview with Tom Kilburn; Bowker & Giordano, 1993

-My father had also been called up in 1942, but he was to serve in the Royal Army Service Corps, driving ammunition trucks across Europe after the D-Day invasion.
+My father, Harold, had also been called up in 1942, but he was to serve in the Royal Army Service Corps, driving ammunition trucks across Europe after the D-Day invasion.
 Dad was involved in the relief of Bergen-Belsen Concentration Camp then served in the Military Government in Hamburg after the end of the war, returning to England and to Dewsbury in 1947.
 Now his glowing army reference enabled him to stop working in the mill and obtain work in the offices of the Yorkshire Woollen Transport Co Ltd, where he became head of their cash office.
 Tom and Harold lost touch till after the war and went on to lead very different lives.

 WW2 Research in Computing